-The socialist program of expropriation, i.e., of political overthrow of the bourgeoisie and liquidation of its economic domination, should in no case during the present transitional period hinder us from advancing, when the occasion warrents, the demand for the expropriation of several key branches of industry vital for national existence or of the most parasitic group of the bourgeoisie.
+The socialist programme of expropriation, i.e., of political overthrow of the bourgeoisie and liquidation of its economic domination, should in no case during the present transitional period hinder us from advancing, when the occasion warrants, the demand for the expropriation of several key branches of industry vital for national existence or the most parasitic group of the bourgeoisie.

-Thus, in answer to the pathetic jeremiads of the gentlemendemocrats anent the dictatorship of the "60Families" of the United States or the "200 Families" of France, we counterpoise the demand for the expropriation of these 60 or 200 feudalistic capitalist overlords.
+Thus, in answer to the pathetic jeremiads of the gentlemendemocrats anent the dictatorship of the "60 Families" of the United States or the "200 Families" of France, we counterpose the demand for the expropriation of these 60 or 200 feudalistic capitalist overlords.

-In precicely the same way we demand the expropriation of the corporations holding monopolies on war industries, railroads, the most important sources of raw materials, etc.
+In precisely the same way we demand the expropriation of the corporations holding monopolies on war industries, railroads, the most important sources of raw materials, etc.

-The difference between these demands and the muddle-headed reformist slogan of "nationalization" lies in the following: (1) we reject indemnification; (2) we warn the masses against demagogues of the Peoples Front who, giving lip-service to nationalization, remain in reality agents of capital; (3) we call upon the masses to rely only on their own revolutionary strength; (4) we link up the question of expropriation with that of seizure of the power by the workers and farmers.
+The difference between these demands and the muddleheaded reformist slogan of "nationalisation" lies in the following: (1) we reject indemnification; (2) we warn the masses against demagogues of the People's Front who, giving lipservice to nationalisation, remain in reality agents of capital; (3) we call upon the masses to rely only upon their own revolutionary strength; (4) we link up the question of expropriation with that of seizure of the power by the workers and farmers.

-The necessity of advancing the slogan of expropriation in the course of daily agritation in partial form, and not only in our propagands in its more comprehensive aspects, is dictated by the fact that different branches of industry are on different levels of development, occupy a different place in the life of society and pass through different stages of the class struggle.
+The necessity of advancing the slogan of expropriation in the course of daily agitation in partial form, and not only in its more comprehensive aspects, is dictated by the fact that different branches of industry are on different levels of development, occupy a different place in the life of society, and pass through different stages of the class struggle.
 Only a general revolutionary upsurge of the proletariat can place the complete expropriation of the bourgeoisie on the order of the day.
 The task of transitional demands is to prepare the proletariat to solve this problem.